 With annual retail sales of cannabis are expected to reach $10 billion by the end of this year, there’s no question that people working in the industry are excited to see what comes next.
 The retail cannabis sector has proven itself to be constantly changing, poised for growth, and full of hard-working, passionate individuals.
 When it comes to this area of the cannabis industry, all eyes are looking forward.

-What’s the state of marijuana retail in the U.S.?
+MRR: What’s the state of retail cannabis in the U.S.?

-What do you think is a common misconception about the industry?
+MRR: What do you think is the biggest misconception about the industry?

 JCN: While there are many, one of the most common misconceptions is individuals working in the industry are not series businessmen and women.

 Those with whom I communicate plan to work to uphold standards and ethics and take this regulated environment seriously.
 The misconception permeating some in the public is the fear of the unknown and not trusting these are going to be above board operations.

 At the New Jersey Marijuana Retailers Association, our goal is to continually adhere to a formal code of ethics and adopted best practices.